-Historically, approximately 35% to 40% of Omega's FAQ fish meal was sold on a two-to-twelve-month forward contract basis.
-The balance of regular grade and other products was substantially sold on a spot basis through purchase orders.
-In 2002, Omega began a similar forward sales program for its specialty grade meals and crude fish oil for 2002 due to increasing demand for these products.
-During 2003, approximately 50% of its specialty meals and crude fish oil had been sold on a forward contract basis and Omega expects similar volumes to be forward sold in 2004.

-Omega's annual revenues are highly dependent on both annual fish catch and inventories and, in addition, inventory is generally carried over from one year to another year.
-Omega determines the level of inventory to be carried over based on prevailing market prices of the products and anticipated customer usage and demand during the off season.
-Thus, production volume does not necessarily correlate with sales volume in the same year and sales volumes will fluctuate from quarter to quarter.
-Omega's fish meal products have a useable life of approximately one year from date of production.
-Practically, however, Omega typically attempts to empty its warehouses of the previous season's products by the second or third month of the new fishing season.
-Omega's crude fish oil products do not lose efficacy unless exposed to oxygen and therefore, their storage life typically is longer than that of fish meal.
+Historically, approximately 35% to 40% of Omega's FAQ grade fish meal was sold on a two-to-twelve-month forward contract basis.
+The balance of FAQ grade fish meal and other products was substantially sold on a spot basis through purchase orders.
+In 2002, Omega began a similar forward sales program for its specialty grade meals and crude fish oil due to increasing demand for these products.
+During 2003 and 2004, approximately 50% of Omega's specialty meals and crude fish oil had been sold on a forward contract basis.
+Omega's annual revenues are highly dependent on both annual fish catch and inventories and, in addition, inventory is generally carried over from one year to the next year.
+Omega determines the level of inventory to be carried over based on prevailing market prices of the products, and sales volumes that will fluctuate from quarter to quarter and year to year.
+Omega's fish meal products have a useable life of approximately one year from date of production; however, Omega typically attempts to empty its warehouses of the previous season's meal products by the second or third month of the new fishing season.
+Omega's crude fish oil products do not lose efficacy unless exposed to oxygen and, therefore, their storage life typically is longer than that of fish meal.

-The following table sets forth the Company's revenues by product (in millions) and the approximate percentage of total revenues represented thereby, for the indicated periods:
+The following table sets forth Omega's revenues by product (in millions) and the approximate percentage of total revenues represented thereby, for the indicated periods: